+A. R. Akbarzadeh^{a)}

-A. R. Akbarzadeh^{1,2}, L. Bellaiche2, Jorge Íñiguez3, and David Vanderbilt4 1Department of Materials Science and Engineering, University of California, Los Angeles, P.O.
-Box 951595, Los Angeles, California 90095-1595, USA 2Physics Department, University of Arkansas, Fayetteville, AR 72701, Arkansas, USA 3Institut de Ciencia de Materials de Barcelona (ICMAB-CSIC), Campus UAB, 08193 Bellaterra, Spain and 4Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019, USA (Dated: May 1, 2007)
+Department of Materials Science and Engineering, University of California, Los Angeles, P.O.
+Box 951595, Los Angeles, California 90095-1595 and Physics Department, University of Arkansas, Fayetteville, Arkansas 72701

-Abstract
+L. Bellaiche

+Physics Department, University of Arkansas, Fayetteville, Arkansas 72701

+Jorge Iñiguez

+Institut de Ciencia de Materials de Barcelona (ICMAB-CSIC), Campus UAB, 08193 Bellaterra, Spain

+David Vanderbilt

+Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019

+(Received 1 May 2007; accepted 21 May 2007; published online 15 June 2007)

-We have used a first-principles-based scheme to compute the temperature-versus-misfit strain "Pertsev" phase diagram of ultrathin films of incipient ferroelectric KTaO3.
-Our results suggest that, at variance with the bulk material, KTaO3 ultrathin films cannot be described as quantum paraelectrics.
+A first-principles-based scheme is used to compute the temperature-versus-misfit strain "Pertsev" phase diagram of ultrathin films of incipient ferroelectric KTaO3.
+The results suggest that, at variance with the bulk material, KTaO3 ultrathin films cannot be described as quantum paraelectrics.
 Rather, the behavior of the films is largely determined by surface/interface effects that favor ferroelectricity and the imperfect screening of the depolarizing fields.
-This leads to Pertsev phase diagrams that are qualitatively similar to those of normal ferroelectrics such as BaTiO3.
+This leads to Pertsev phase diagrams that are qualitatively similar to those of normal ferroelectrics such as BaTiO3. © 2007 American Institute of Physics.
+[DOI: 10.1063/1.2748844]

 The need for miniaturized devices and the quest for knowledge in nanoscience have led to a flurry of activities in ferroelectric thin films (see Refs.
 1-3 and references therein).
 As a result, the influence of surface/interface effects and boundary conditions on their properties is now well documented.
-For instance, studies revealed that the strain arising from the substrate can lead to ferroelectric phases absent in the bulk^{4-6}, and that residual depolarizing fields can generate anomalous effects - such as stripe domains with remarkably small periods^{7-9}.
+For instance, studies revealed that the strain arising from the substrate can lead to ferroelectric phases absent in the bulk, $^{4-6}$ and that residual depolarizing fields can generate anomalous effects-such as stripe domains with remarkably small periods.^{7-9}

-An important issue that remains to be fully understood concerns the properties of ferroelectric films made of incipient ferroelectrics, i.e., materials such as $SrTiO_3$ and $KTaO_3$ for which the bulk phase ferroelectricity is suppressed by quantum fluctuations^{10-12}.
-The pioneering work in Ref.
-13 revealed the existence of room-temperature ferroelectricity in strained 500 Å-thick $SrTiO_3$ films, and can thus be taken to suggest that the coupling between strain and dipoles tends to prevail over quantum effects in nanostructures.
+An important issue that remains to be fully understood concerns the properties of ferroelectric films made of incipient ferroelectrics, i.e., materials such as SrTiO3 and KTaO3 for which the bulk phase ferroelectricity is suppressed by quantum fluctuations.10-12 The pioneering work in Ref.
+13 revealed the existence of room-temperature ferroelectricity in strained 500 Å thick SrTiO3 films, and can thus be taken to suggest that the coupling between strain and dipoles tends to prevail over quantum effects in nanostructures.
 One may thus wonder what the effect (if any) of quantum zero-point vibrations is in ultrathin films made of incipient ferroelectrics.
 In particular, the following questions are, to the best of our knowledge, currently unanswered: (1) Can quantum fluctuations suppress some phases in these films, and, if so, which ones?
 (2) For zero misfit strain, are the films paraelectric or ferroelectric?
 (3) What are the consequences and signatures of the zero-point motion of the ions in a film experiencing a depolarizing field?

-The aim of this Letter is to answer these questions by predicting the temperature-versusmisfit strain phase diagrams of $KTaO_3$ ultrathin films under different electrical boundary conditions.
+The aim of this letter is to answer these questions by predicting the temperature-versus-misfit strain phase diagrams of $KTaO_3$ ultrathin films under different electrical boundary conditions.